-Wired Science recently outlined six ways in which people are already geoengineering the earth, arguing that the world has moved from the Holocene to Anthropocene era.
+Wired Science outlined six ways in which humans are already geoengineering the Earth, arguing that the world has moved from the Holocene to Anthropocene era.
 “From diverting a third of Earth’s available fresh water to planting and grazing two-fifths of its land surface, humankind has fiddled with the knobs of the Holocene, that 10,000-year period of climate stability that birthed civilization.
 The consequences of our interventions into Earth’s geophysical processes are yet to be determined, but scientists say they’re so fundamental that the Holocene no longer exists.
 We now live in the Anthropocene, a geological age of mankind’s making.”

 Carbon Dioxide Emissions

 The human activity most widely viewed as changing the planet is the burning of fossil fuels.
 In order to produce the energy that drives the world’s economy, countries rely on carbon-rich fossil fuels like coal, oil, and gas.
 By burning these materials, humans have added nearly 400 billion tons of carbon dioxide into the atmosphere between 1870 and 2013.
 Right now, atmospheric levels of carbon dioxide are higher than at any point in human history; the last time they were this high was 800,000 years ago.
 Carbon dioxide is a heat-trapping gas, and as a result of these atmospheric changes, average temperatures on the planet are rising and global weather patterns are changing.
 2015 is expected to be the hottest year on record, following record high in 2014.
 Some of the carbon dioxide in the atmosphere is absorbed into oceans, increasing their acidity by 30 percent over the past 100 years.
 This change has far reaching affects on oceanic ecosystems and the food chains that support underwater plant and animal life.